chanr335/macOS-dynamic-island/README.md

 ## Overview

 A dynamic island UI for the macOS notch, inspired by the iOS dynamic island.
-Current has a simple timer and stopwatch for productivity.
+Currently has a simple timer and stopwatch for productivity.

 ## Run Locally